aslam341/ExpenseTracker/README.md

 Ensure project settings has correct Java SDK.

 ### 3. Run main or test
+    a.
+Main
-Click on "run Main.main()" when you hover your mouse over the file in src/main/Main in project directory.
+    Click on "Run Main.main()" when you hover your mouse over the file in src/main/Main in project directory.

+    b.
+Test
     Junit5 is required for tests.
+    Click on "Run "All Tests" when you hover your mouse over the file in src/test in project directory.

 ## Installation Guide (using terminal)